bmuschko/gradle-cargo-plugin/README.md

 * `logLevel`: The log level to run the container with (optional).
 The valid levels are `low`, `medium` and `high`.
 * `homeDir`: The home directory of your local container.

-Within `cargo` you can define properties for specific local containers.
+Within `local` you can define properties for specific local containers.
 At the moment the following containers are supported defined by these closures:

 * `jetty`: Jetty